gysagsohn/my-portfolio-v2/README.md

 ### In Progress / Next

-- [ ] Finalise visual styling for dark mode theme
-- [ ] Blog page layout and project post content
-- [ ] Blog cards with filters and tag system
 - [ ] Add scroll-based animation using AOS or Framer Motion
-- [ ] Mobile-first audit and UI polish
-- [ ] Write blog post about the terminal animation process
 - [ ] Add markdown rendering and routing for blog posts

 ## 🚀 Live Demo